khangtictoc/CTF-Writeup-Practice/Pwn/Rootme/App - System/ELF x86 - Format string bug basic 2/README.md

 with no **format specifier**.
 Examine the stack and find a way to change that value.

 ### Solution:
-Let's try looking into the stack by usual payload to discover the posibility of overwritting and "scanning" the stack<br>
+Let's try looking into the stack by usual payload to "scan" the stack<br>
 `./ch14 aaaa.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x.%x`<br>
 Output: